+The holiday season is here, so bring on the goodies!
+I love the smell of my kitchen this time of year: simmering sweet potatoes, roasting almonds, aromatic amaranth.
 OK, maybe my kitchen smells a little different than yours, but you get the idea.
 I’d like to offer a few healthy, easy, low-calorie treats for the fine feline and dandy dog in your life.
 Prepare these alongside your own cooking and offer them to your pets instead of our (almost always) high-calorie fare.

 That’s really my mission: I want to help you discover healthy ways to benefit the pet in your life.
 The most important decision you make each day regarding your pet’s health is what youfeed him, but we often get too busy to focus on what fuels us and our pets.
 We rely on highly processed foods and treats that satisfy hunger — but starve the body.

 The great news is that you don’t have to pack loads of sweeteners and chemicals into your food to enjoy them.
 Check out these three naturally nutritious recipes from my book, Chow Hounds, and begin your journey toward improved nutrition.
 As we say in my clinic: Feed well.
 Live long.

 It’s no secret that I love sweet potatoes!
 They are truly one of nature’s superfoods.
 In addition to being a rich source of vitamin A, C and B6, they have an almost perfect blend of fibers.
 These sweet potato holiday cookies are packed full of goodness and taste good.